stanislav-nikitin/cisco-bash-snmp/README.md

 # cisco-bash-snmp
  Bash script that shows outputs, which similar with commands "show ip int brief" and "show ip bgp sum", by using SNMP

-#The script is based on idia of script "bash-for-snmp" by @nxfxn (https://github.com/nxfxn/bash-for-snmp)
+#The script is based on idea of script "bash-for-snmp" by @nxfxn (https://github.com/nxfxn/bash-for-snmp)

 Usage:
 ```